allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 ### 6. Web Workers

-If some very long operations are hard to optimize you can use Web Workers which can run your JavaScript code in a dedicated thread.
+If some very long operations are hard to optimize, you can use Web Workers to run your JavaScript code in a dedicated thread.
 It allows you to not block the main thread during, for example, complicated calculations.
 However, there are some limitations to this solution.
 The code executed in the worker has its own global context (it does not have access to the window object).
 In addition, it is not possible to perform direct operations on the DOM.